-Lavender is a popular hardy shrub and makes for an attractive garden plant and is commercially important for the extraction of essential oils.
-Handling drought, poor soils, heat, most pests and diseases and is also a fabulous nectar source for pollinating insects!
+Lavender or the English lavender is a popular hardy shrub and makes for an attractive garden plant and is commercially important for the extraction of essential oils, handling drought, poor potting soil, heat, most pests, root rot and fungal diseases.
+Moreover, it is also a fabulous nectar source for pollinating insects!
 Go here for some amazing images.

-As tough as Lavender is, it does have some cultural demands and can be killed with too much kindness.
-Bonnie Plants has put together a wonderful article on growing lavender, including starting from cuttings, pruning and its use.
-You can the full article:
+As tough as Lavender is, this drought tolerant plant does have some cultural demands and can be killed with too much kindness.
+Bonnie Plants has put together a wonderful article on growing lavender, including planting lavender from cuttings, lavender seeds, pruning and its use.
+Read through the full article to learn more about growing lavender plants.

 Homemade bath salts use a mixture of premium natural salt, moisturizing oil, and dried aromatic herbs such as rosemary and lavender.
 Bonnie Plants also shares bath salts recipe with soothingly satisfying results from Chasity Curtis of Alabama.
 Lavender & Rosemary Bath Salts Recipe